afni/afni_doc/afniandafni/gui_guide/afni_gui_chooser.rst

    * - * The dialog window will indicate ``Underlay`` or ``Overlay`` coresponding to which button you clicked.
        * The chooser will list the datasets available in the current directory.
+       * By default when you start ``afni``, it will automatically load the first dataset alphabetically and that will be selected in your chooser menu.
+(You can set the ``AFNI_START_SMALL`` environment variable to ``YES`` which will default to loading the dataset with the smallest file size first for speed)
        * The left column has prefix names of datasets.

          * Datasets without an extension are in afni's ``.BRIK`` and